zastrow/zastrow.co/src/content/posts/2024-02-10-the-value-of-getting-lost.md

 updated: 2024-02-10T02:48:39.869Z
 preview: I used to use a method of intentionally getting lost to learn my way around a physical area.
-Today, I use a similar practice of getting lost to get familiar with a larger codebase, when I first start out with it.
-I’ll share a couple of approaches I take to get a deeper understanding of the architecture and actions of the code.
+Today, I use a similar practice of getting lost to get familiar with a larger codebase when I first start out with it.
+I’ll share a couple of approaches I take to get a more in-depth understanding of the architecture and actions of the code.
 ---
 In the early days of my career, I worked at different local web and tech agencies that often required client meetings on-site at their location.
 I would pad my departure time, intending to get lost en route.
 I found that by getting lost within the knowable area of my client’s location, that I was able to get a more in-depth understanding of the area as a whole.
 Eventually, I no longer needed to leave early because I knew my way around town well enough.
 I apply this same strategy to familiarizing myself with a new codebase.